patrick-kidger/Deep-Signature-Transforms/README.md

 # Deep Signature Transforms
-Using signatures as layers in a neural network.
+Using the signature transform as a pooling layer in a neural network.

 This is the code for the paper [Deep Signature Transforms](https://arxiv.org/abs/1905.08494) by Bonnier, Kidger, Perez Arribas, Salvi, Lyons 2019.